CS-SI/Orekit/src/site/markdown/data/contexts.md

 library, they are not associated with any data context.
 Small and simple data sets are defined by setting constants in the code itself.
 This is the case for the 32.184 seconds offset between Terrestrial Time and International Atomic Time scales for example.
-Large or complex fixed data are embedded by copying the corresponding resource files inside the compiled jar, under the assets directory as is.
+Large or complex fixed data are embedded by copying the corresponding resource files as is inside the compiled jar, under the assets directory.
 This is the case for the IAU-2000 precession-nutation model tables for example.
 There is nothing to configure for these fixed data sets as they are embedded within the library, so users may ignore them completely.